 In the classical case, Alice chooses how the wealth with which she is gambling is going to be distributed across the various outcomes.
-As an example, for two outcomes, Alice could be half of her money on each of the outcomes.
+As an example for two outcomes, Alice could bet half of her money on each of the outcomes.

-For the quantum case, Alice can additionally make

-a choice of the measurement operators.
-Any classical roulette would be a special case of a quantum roulette.
+For the quantum case, Alice can additionally make a choice of the measurement operators.
+Any classical roulette is a special case of a quantum roulette.
+Under certain conditions, for the quantum roulette, the conditional entropy appears in the exponent mentioned above and since the quantum conditional entropy can be negative, it implies that Alice's wealth could potentially increase more than the classical roulette.

 We also consider a case when a helper named Bob is available for the gambler to make more money.
 Bob has access to a quantum system that is correlated with Alice's quantum system.
-Bob is broke and has no money to gamble on his system and offers Alice help in two ways.
+Bob is broke and has no money to gamble on his system.
+Bob offers Alice help in two ways.

-In the first variant, Bob reports the measurement outcome to Alice who now knows the collapsed state of her quantum system and uses this information to further optimise her exponent (or the doubling rate).
-Alice may or may not have control over the measurement operators applied by Bob.
+In the first variant, Bob the helper reports the measurement outcome to Alice who now knows the collapsed state of her quantum system and uses this information to further optimise her exponent (or the doubling rate).

 In the second variant, Bob leases out his quantum system to Alice who then gambles on the composite quantum system consisting of her and Bob's systems.
-In return, Bob demands a share in Alice's accrued wealth and wants Alice to retain the fraction of wealth that Alice would have accrued by gambling only on her system and had completely ignored the correlations between the two systems.
+In return, Bob demands a share in Alice's accrued wealth and wants Alice to retain the portion of wealth that Alice would have accrued had she ignored the correlations between the two systems.
 Bob's argument is that Alice can win more by taking the correlations into account and it thus a win-win situation for both him, since he earns money after being broke, and Alice since she earns more money.

-Under certain conditions, for the classical gambling, these two variants give rise to the same doubling rates whereas, for quantum gambling, they give rise to different doubling rates whose difference is equal to the quantum discord, a quantity that has been studied in a completely different context [13, 14].
+Under certain conditions, for the classical gambling, these two variants give rise to the same doubling rates whereas, for quantum gambling, they give rise to different doubling rates whose difference is equal to the quantum discord [13, 14], a quantity that has been studied in a completely different context.

-Quantum discord is interpreted as purely the quantum part of the total correlation between the two quantum systems.
+Quantum discord is interpreted as purely the quantum part of the total correlations between the two quantum systems.
 That these two variants are the same classically in terms of the doubling rate lends support to the above interpretation.

 Kelly gave another interesting interpretation of the mutual information [9].
 Suppose Alice, knowing the output of a communication channel, bets on the inputs to the channel, then under certain conditions, the optimised doubling rate is equal to the mutual information.
-We extend Kelly's result to the quantum case and get a doubling rate in terms of a certain mutual information that is a function of the measurement operators which, using the Holevo bound, is upper bounded by the Holevo information.
+If one extends Kelly's result for the quantum case, one gets a doubling rate in terms of a certain mutual information that is a function of the measurement operators and, using the Holevo bound, is upper bounded by the Holevo information.